-We define the peak number of VMs per server as the maximum number of concurrent VMs under load where the average score across the VMs had the performance output in OPM as the baseline.
-We used a baseline score of 5,135 OPM.
-The average score across the total number of VMs on the Cisco UCS B250 M1 Extended Memory Blade Server, HP ProLiant BL495c G6 Server Blade, and HP BL460c G6 Server Blade had to score at least 5,135 OPM.
-We ensured the maximum number of concurrent VMs on each system by increasing VMs until the average score fell below the baseline.
+We define the peak number of VMs per server as the maximum number of concurrent VMs under load where the average score across the VMs had the performance output in orders per minute (OPM) as the baseline.
+We used a baseline throughput of 5,135 OPM.
+We based the baseline throughput on the capacities of a 3-year-old legacy server.
+See the Workload section for details.
+The average throughput across the total number of VMs on each test server had to score at least 5,135 OPM.
+We ensured the maximum number of concurrent VMs on each system by increasing VMs until either the average score fell below the baseline or the total throughput for the server dropped.
 We then decreased the number of concurrent VMs by one for the final results.
 We explain in more detail the method of getting this baseline score in the Workload section below.